Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 > handler.lua version: 1.2.0

-* Starting with {{site.base_gateway}} 2.7.0.0, if keyring encryption is enabled, the `ldap_password` parameter value will be encrypted.
+* Starting with {{site.base_gateway}} 2.7.0.0, if keyring encryption is enabled, the `config.ldap_password` parameter value will be encrypted.